dovahcrow/factor-expr/README.md

         Paths to the datasets.
 Currently, only parquet format is supported.
     factors: List[Factor]
         A list of Factors to replay on the given set of files.
+    predicate: Optional[Factor] = None
+        Use a predicate to pre-filter the replay result.
+Any value larger than 0 is treated as True.
     batch_size: int = 40960
         How many rows to replay at one time.
 Default is 40960 rows.
     n_data_jobs: int = 1